sy77777en/video_annotation_folk/labels_markdown/lighting_setup/dynamic_effect/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video contains a revealing shot where camera movement gradually uncovers the environment or subject.
+- The video features a revealing shot that uncovers a new scene or subject.

 </details>